kostaspapadimitriou/kostaspapadimitriou.github.io/About.md

 I am a Research Associate at the [Department of Computer Science](http://www.cs.ucl.ac.uk/home/), University College London.
 I graduated from the [National Technical University of Athens](https://www.ece.ntua.gr/en), where I obtained a Dipl.-Ing. in Electrical and Computer Engineering.
 Subsequently, I obtained an M.Sc. in Biomedical Engineering and a D.I.C. from the [Department of BioEngineering](https://www.imperial.ac.uk/bioengineering) of Imperial College London.
+I am the recipient of the *Stella Bagrit Centenary Memorial Prize* for the best M.Sc. final project in Biomedical Engineering.

 In 2010 I pursued a PhD with the [Bio-Inspired VLSI Circuits and Systems Group](http://www.bg.ic.ac.uk/research/e.drakakis/) of Imperial College London, under the supervision of [Dr. Emmanuel M. Drakakis](https://www.imperial.ac.uk/people/e.drakakis).
 During my PhD, my research primarily focused on the development of ultra low-power integrated BioElectronics for the continuous-time, continuous-value computation of highly non-linear cellular and molecular dynamics.
 My PhD thesis can be found online [here](https://ethos.bl.uk/OrderDetails.do;jsessionid=E900351C7863F2580F8CE862806F5AFD?uin=uk.bl.ethos.668216).